 Confirmation completes our baptism and makes us full members of the Church, committed to being witnesses to Christ in the world.
 The current age for Confirmation in our diocese is during school year 10 (the year in which young people reach the age of 15), or above.
 Those being confirmed will be invited to take part in a parish preparation programme.
-For details of the next Parish Programme please contact Fr James.
+For details of the next Parish Programme please contact Fr Peter.

 Except in a few special circumstances when a dispensation is given by the bishop to marry in a non-Catholic church, a Catholic must celebrate marriage in a Catholic church.
 Couples are usually required to give six months notice of their intention to marry.
-It is important to contact Fr James to arrange a date for the wedding before making any other arrangements.
+It is important to contact Fr Peter to arrange a date for the wedding before making any other arrangements.
 Couples will be expected to attend a preparation programme.

 ANOINTING OF THE SICK

 This Sacrament (once called Extreme Unction) is a sacrament of God’s healing love, strength and peace for those who are seriously ill, or weak through advanced age, or about to undergo major surgery.
-If you, or someone you know, would like to receive this sacrament please contact Fr James.
+If you, or someone you know, would like to receive this sacrament please contact Fr Peter.
 It should be normal for a Catholic to seek this sacrament when they are seriously sick in some way.